pCloudServices/Reports/_Readme.txt

 - `-ReportType`: (Optional) allows you to choose between 'CapacityReport' and 'DetailedReport'.
 CapacityReport provides a summary of license capacity, while DetailedReport gives a more comprehensive user-based report.
 Default CapacityReport

+- `-Credentials`: (Optional) Specifies the credentials to use for authenticating with Privilege Cloud.
+If not specified, the script will prompt for credentials.

 Example:
 PS> .\PrivilegeCloudConsumedUserReport.ps1 -PortalURL "https://mikeb.cyberark.cloud" -AuthType "Identity" -ExportToCSV